Asabeneh/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/03_booleans_operators_date.md

 ### Getting time

-This method give time in milliseconds starting from January 1, 1970.
-It is also know as Unix time.
+This method gives the time in milliseconds starting from January 1, 1970.
+It is also known as Unix time.
 We can get the unix time in two ways:

 1. Using _getTime()_